ml8/ml8.github.io/pages/posts/sigcse2026.md

 ## SIGCSE 2026 was bad

 > I have to admit that I wrote most of this article while the Saturday morning
 > sessions were happening.
-I missed [Titus Winter’s EXCELLENT
+I missed [Titus Winters’s EXCELLENT
 > keynote](https://www.youtube.com/watch?v=6Fyjf3gFjUk) that reinforces most
 > of what I've written here.